 - “I like getting coffee on my way to work but it costs me a lot over time.
 This coffee shop is the cheapest around.
 I just want an affordable coffee-to-go.” — Price-sensitive mindset

 These four cases are examples of the different mindset archetypes.
-However, if the barista accidentally spills a drink on a customer of any of the mindset types, they might move from neutral to angry or disappointed state.
+However, if the barista accidentally spills a drink on a customer of any of the mindset types, they might move from neutral towards angry or disappointed state.
 Contrary, if they have a really nice chat and get their name signed on the cup — they might leave in a delighted state and return again.

-The mindsets are defined by people’s existing personality traits, the states are directly influenced by the customer experience — and therefore the brand should take ownership of it by empathising with their customers’ mindsets and states.
+The mindsets are defined by people’s existing personality traits, the states are directly influenced by the customer experience — and therefore the brand should take ownership of it by understanding and empathising with their customers’ mindsets and states.

-How we designed behavioural archetypes?
+How to create behavioural archetypes?

 Creating behavioural archetypes requires a deep qualitative understanding of the customer’s pre-, during- and post- journey with a brand from a representative sample of existing customers.
 It’s quite a research endeavour.

 It’s important to identify patterns of customer behaviours but also to see how they evolve throughout each individual journey.
-For this purpose, we designed a diary study to track the customer experiences over time and after the purchasing.
+For this purpose, we designed a diary study to track the customer experiences over time and after the purchase.
 This was helpful to determine customers’ actions at each step of the journey.
 However, the deeper motivations driving their decision making are best identified with a follow-up interview.
 After we had the knowledge from the diary-study about what happened, we could build on it with a phone interview clarifying why they acted the way they did as well as learn more about their personality.
-This helps us to then define specific motivations, needs and frustrations for each mindset archetype and the typical states they are likely to adopt after the interaction with the brand.
+This helps to define the specific motivations, needs and frustrations for each mindset archetype and the typical states they are likely to adopt after the interaction with the brand.